authelia/authelia/docs/content/configuration/methods/secrets.md

 ---
 title: "Secrets"
 description: "Using the Secrets Configuration Method."
-lead: "Authelia allows providing configuration via secrets method.
+summary: "Authelia allows providing configuration via secrets method.
 This section describes how to implement this."
 date: 2020-02-29T01:43:59+01:00
 draft: false
 images: []